SoTrxII/Pandora/README.md

 # Pandora: Discord recorder

 Pandora is a multi-track Discord voice recorder written in Typescript.
 This project should actually be considered as a kind-of a fork of
-[Yahweasel's Pandora](https://github.com/Yahweasel/craig) as the recording process is itself pretty much the same, and the "cooking" process is just a straight copy.
+[Yahweasel's Craig](https://github.com/Yahweasel/craig) as the recording process is itself pretty much the same, and the "cooking" process is just a straight copy.
 Initially, I just needed to add some workflow changes to Pandora, but plain Javascript wasn't that easy to work with, and I ended up refactoring the whole thing, cherry picking the functionalities I wanted.

-Pandora can be regarded as a simplified version of Pandora, intended to be used to record a single voice channel at a time.
+Pandora can be regarded as a simplified version of Craig, intended to be used to record a single voice channel at a time.

+This is just the **recording** part, storing raw data.
+The cooking part, processing the data into an audio file (or zip file with multiple tracks) can be found [here](cookingLol).
+The two projects are separated to allow for some sort of "horizontal scaling".
+One cooking server can be used with multiples bots (or multiple shards).
+The number of cooking server required can then be increased along with the load (if you're into that).

 ## Usage